-54 If these bills pass, the regulation of speech in 2018 will run from May 27, 2018 (thirty days before the 2018 primary) to Election Day, November 6, 2018.
+45 If this bill passes, the regulation of speech in 2020 will run from May 31, 2020 (thirty days before the 2020 primary) to Election Day, November 3, 2018.

-55 Colo.
+46 Colo.
 Const. art.
-XXVIII, § 2(7)(a).
+XXVIII, § 2(7)(a)(I)-(II).

-56 C.R.S. § 1-45-103(9).
+47 C.R.S. § 1-45-103(9).

 III.
-In addition to removing the expansion of the electioneering communications window, H.B.
-17-1261 should be amended to codify reasonable exemptions for disclaimer requirements.
+In addition to removing the expansion of the electioneering communications window, S.B.
+19-068 should be amended to codify reasonable exemptions for disclaimer requirements.

 While expanding the window for electioneering communications disclaimers is constitutionally suspect, not all disclaimers on electioneering communications, properly defined, are problematic.
-To the extent that House Bill 17-1261 attempts to incorporate the required disclaimers for issue committees, and apply those same rules to electioneering communications57 the burdens may survive the First Amendment's exacting scrutiny.
+To the extent that S.B.
+19-068 attempts to incorporate the required disclaimers for issue committees and apply those same rules to electioneering communications,48 the burdens may survive the First Amendment's exacting scrutiny.
 Fortunately, this is because Colorado's existing disclaimer requirements closely resemble their federal counterpart.

-The Supreme Court has found such disclaimers are designed to "insure that the voters are fully informed"58 about who is running the electioneering communication, and to clarify that "the ads are not funded by a candidate or political party."59 The Supreme Court has upheld laws requiring the speaker to dedicate up to "four seconds of each advertisement to [a] spoken disclaimer."60
+The Supreme Court has found such disclaimers are designed to "insure that the voters are fully informed"49 about who is running the electioneering communication, and to clarify that "the ads are not funded by a candidate or political party."50 The Supreme Court has upheld laws requiring the speaker to dedicate up to "four seconds of each advertisement to [a] spoken disclaimer."51

-Colorado's current disclaimer provisions, as incorporated by reference in H.B.
-17-1261, are fairly close to the federal analogue approved in Citizens United.
-Under H.B.
-17-1261, electioneering communications will need to run disclaimers as outlined in C.R.S. § 1-45-107.5(5).61 While the Center objects to the current bill's requirement that these disclaimers apply to ads not run in close proximity to an election, the manner prescribed for disclaimers is comparable to those present in federal law.
-Colorado requires only that the speaker state that "[t]he communication has been 'paid for by (full name of the person paying for the communication)" and, if the speaker is a group or organization, identify "a natural person who is the registered agent" for the speaker.62 The state law even incorporates by reference the standards created by the Federal Communications Commission.63
+Colorado's current disclaimer provisions, as incorporated by reference in S.B.
+19-068, are fairly close to the federal analogue approved in Citizens United.
+Under S.B.
+19-068, electioneering communications will need to run disclaimers as outlined in C.R.S. § 1-45-107.5(5).52 While the Institute objects to the current bill's requirement that these disclaimers apply to ads not run in close proximity to an election, the manner prescribed for disclaimers is comparable to those present in federal law.
+Colorado requires only that the speaker state that "[t]he communication has been 'paid for by (full name of the person paying for the communication)" and, if the speaker is a group or organization, identify "a natural person who is the registered agent" for the speaker.53 The state law even incorporates by reference the standards created by the Federal Communications Commission.54

 That said, Colorado law would benefit from an additional safeguard where such disclaimers are patently impractical.
-Current law leaves the regulation of non-broadcast electioneering communications up to the Secretary of State.64 Under Secretary Wayne Williams, the Campaign Finance Regulations mandate that disclaimers be "printed in text that is no less than 15 percent of the size of the largest font used in the communication, or at least eight-point font."65 The Secretary's rules contain an express exemption for "bumper stickers, pins, buttons, pens, and similar small items upon which the disclaimer cannot be reasonably printed."66 But such rules can be changed by the Secretary's successor.
+Current law leaves the regulation of non-broadcast electioneering communications up to the Secretary of State.
+55 Under former Secretary Wayne Williams, the Campaign Finance Regulations mandated that disclaimers be "printed in text that is no less than 15 percent of the size of the largest font used in the communication, or at least eight-point font."
+The Secretary's rules contained an express exemption for "bumper stickers, pins, buttons, pens, and similar small items upon which the disclaimer cannot be reasonably printed."
+But such rules can be changed by the current Secretary or a future one.
 More permanence is needed.
-H.B.
-17-1261 should be
+S.B.
+19-068